CJMenart/MetadataRepresentationProject/axioms-and-rules.md

 * "A scenario has exactly one Environment"
 * "An environment has (up to?) one hasTemperature."
 * "A scenario has exactly one currentLane (if currentLane stays a thing)"
-* "Every physical thing is pointed to by exactly one scnenario via hasThing."
+* "Every physical thing is pointed to by exactly one Scenario via hasThing."
 * "A Scenario has atleast one intersection"
-* "A Scenario has exactly one self"
+* "A Scenario has exactly one Self"

 Lanes:
 * "A Lane can be directLeftOf at most one other Lane."